The 8 Most Famous Churches in Paris You Need to Visit

 Sainte-Chapelle

-Located on the same island as Notre Dame, Sainte-Chapelle might be the second most famous church in the City of Light.
-The 13th-century Gothic church is particularly well known for its tall stained glass windows, beaming all manner of colored light into the interior.
+Sainte-Chapelle, located on the same island as Notre Dame, ranks as the second most famous church in Paris.
+The 13th-century Gothic church stands out for its tall stained glass windows.
+These windows beam colored light into the interior and mesmerize every visitor.

-During the Hundred Years War in the 14th and 15th centuries, the Holy Foreskin—the only piece of flesh Christ could have conceivably left on Earth—found a home at Sainte-Chapelle before it was taken to the town of Coulombs in the south of France where it still resides to this day.
+During the Hundred Years War in the 14th and 15th centuries, the Holy Foreskin—the only piece of flesh Christ could have conceivably left on Earth—resided at Sainte-Chapelle.
+Later, caretakers moved it to the town of Coulombs in the south of France, where it remains to this day.

 Interior of Sainte-Chapelle, Paris, with people